Skip to content

 USDA funds Basu Lab in project to develop turmeric as a cash crop

-Admin 26 August 2020 Chhandak BasuCucurma longa
+Biosphere Editor 26 August, 2020 Chhandak BasuCucurma longa

 CSUN plant biologist Chhandak Basu and colleagues at Alabama A&M University have received funding to continue a project developing turmeric as a cash crop for…